-6 Ways to Use Video to Sell New-Product Concepts
+6 Ways to Use Video to Sell New-Product Concepts The trick is to show the benefit of your idea without disclosing exactly how it works.

 If you have an idea you want to bring to life, you'll have to convince others it has merit -- quickly.
 In today's world, the best way of doing that is with video.
 Hands-down.
 Video dominates our news feeds.
 It captivates our attention.
 Simply put, we love to watch it.
 I mean, who wouldn't rather click play?
 For years, I relied on physical sell sheets to license my ideas for new products.
 Sell sheets are straightforward, like billboards: On a single sheet of paper, I'd focus on highlighting the major benefit of my idea.
 I'd also include an image, name, my contact information and "patent pending" in small print if that were true.
 Sell sheets are still extremely important.
 But if you really want to connect with your audience, my recommendation is to create a video sell sheet as well.